smduarte/sd2021-tp1-api/README.md

 # UPDATE 4th APRIL

-The Spreadsheets service API will be updated very soon...
+The Spreadsheets service API **has been updated** in the master branch.

 The change concerns how spreadsheet values (raw and computed values) are stored and transferred.
 Instead of `List<List<String>>`, the new format will be `String[][]`.